Mutiu123/Production-Performance-Analysis-Dashboard-in-Excel/README.md

 ## Project Overview

 This project is a **data-driven production analysis and optimisation tool** designed to provide actionable insights into production performance, cost efficiency, and resource allocation across different product types, managers, and regions.
-The project leverages **Excel** (or other tools like Power BI or Python) to create an **interactive dashboard** that helps stakeholders make informed decisions by analysing key metrics such as unit production, costs, task completion rates, and productivity trends.
+The project leverages **Excel** to create an **interactive dashboard** that helps stakeholders make informed decisions by analysing key metrics such as unit production, costs, task completion rates, and productivity trends.

 ---